Run an App as Administrator in Windows 10

 The easiest way to run an application as Administrator is to right click its executable file or shortcut in the Start menu/Start screen and pick “Run as Administrator” from the context menu.

-To Run an App as Administrator in Windows 10,
+How to Run an App as Administrator

-1. Open the Start menu (Press Win or Ctrl+Esc on the keyboard).
+1. Open the Start menu (Press ⊞ Win or Ctrl +Esc on the keyboard).

-3. Select “Run as Administrator” from the context menu.Windows 10 Run As Administrator From Start
+3. Select “Run as Administrator” from the context menu.

 The same method can be used to launch an app as Administrator from File Explorer.